Molise-N/Ntshoekhe/README.md

     Python 3.9 or later
     Django framework
     Docker Desktop
+    Docker extention on vscode for a smooth development experience with Docker container

 **Installation and Setup(all command are linux based)**
       this commands must be run on the vscode terminal